 If authenticity is what you're looking for, start your foodie journey at one of the first original Calabash-style restaurants, Beck’s Restaurant.
 This classic spot is one of the string of great, long-standing restaurants located "up the hill" on River Road.
 Others include Boundary House, a beautiful nautical-themed restaurant with a wide-open kitchen where you can enjoy fresh fish, prime rib, and great steaks, and Calabash Seafood Hut, a small, family-owned restaurant that's become the go-to place for visitors and locals alike.
 The list of River Road classics wouldn't be complete without Ella's of Calabash.
 This casual spot has been serving up seafood since 1950 and is run by third and fourth generations of the family that started the restaurant.

 There are also plenty of great options "down the hill" that offer a waterfront view.
-Some have been around as along as their counterparts on River Road.
-Captain John’s Seafood House, a casual dining restaurant right on the river, has been in operation since 1976.
-Another local and long-time favorite, Dockside Seafood House, was established by the Price family in 1955.
+A local and long-time favorite, Dockside Seafood House, was established by the Price family in 1955.
+New to Calabash is Angus Steakhouse & Seafood serving steaks as well as seafood by the Calabash River.

 Looking for a completely outdoor dining experience?
 No visit to Calabash is complete without taking in a dockside meal at the Waterfront Seafood Shack.
 Along with fresh-off-the-boat Calabash-style seafood, the Waterfront Seafood Shack serves hamburgers, hot dogs, and delicious homemade side dishes.
 Make sure to save room for a slice of their famous pound cake with ice cream.
-If you and the whole family are looking to stay dockside, check out Captain Nance's Seafood, which offers a variety of options to fit every need, including plates specialized for children and seniors.
+If you and the whole family are looking to stay dockside, check out Captain Nance's Seafood, which offers a variety of options to fit every need, including plates specialized for children and seniors and a large deck on the water.
 If you want to head to Oyster Rock, another well-loved Calabash staple right on the river, then don't forget to reserve a table.
 A spot outside will give you a chance to watch the shrimp boats come in while you enjoy fresh oysters and a glass of wine from their extensive selection.

 For those who aren't as enthusiastic about seafood or trying out Calabash-style dishes, you'll find plenty of other options and cuisines in town, including delicious Italian, Chinese and Mediterranean restaurants.